-D. Improper Management of Database Artifacts
+A. Improper Management of Database Artifacts

-Source code, regardless of the language it is written in, is "a precious asset whose value must be protected", as Atlassian's Bitbucket web site states om their "What is version control" online tutorial [18].
+Source code, regardless of the language it is written in, is "a precious asset whose value must be protected", as Atlassian's Bitbucket web site states in their "What is version control" online tutorial [19].
 All software-producing companies will employ one tool or another for version control.
-This allows software developers to collaborate, store (or restore/rollback) versions of the software components they build and perform code reviews, and providing a single stable "source of truth" of the software artifacts they create and release/deploy.
-As advocated in [19], "source files that make up the software system aren't on shared servers, hidden in folders on a laptop, or embedded in a non-versioned database."
+This allows software developers to collaborate, store (or restore/rollback) versions of the software components they build and perform code reviews, providing a single, stable "source of truth" of the software artifacts they create and release/deploy.
+As advocated in [20], "source files that make up the software system aren't on shared servers, hidden in folders on a laptop, or embedded in a non-versioned database."
 Yet, it is rather commonplace to find database implementations that are improperly managed, leading to frustration, bad deployments, making the data tier integration and overall solution delivery unreliable and difficult.
 There are many online articles and blogs describing such cases.

-As encountered by the author, while being engaged as a solution architect and consultant on several projects at various clients, the actual data models and database artifacts were often created and delivered as ad-hoc implementations in some arbitrary database, hosted under some arbitrary Microsoft SQL Server instance.
-Several teams needed these database artifacts: Development for implementation and integration, Quality Assurance for testing, DevOps for deployment.
+As encountered by the author, while being engaged as a solution architect and consultant on several projects at various clients, the actual data models and database artifacts were often created and delivered as ad-hoc implementations in some arbitrary database, hosted under some arbitrary Microsoft SQL Server database instance.
+Several teams needed these database artifacts: Development for implementation and integration, Quality Assurance for testing, Business team (domain experts and business analysts) for reporting and analytics, and DevOps for deployment.
 The most common process for deploying this database (fresh install or incremental) to some other environment was to generate and pass around SQL scripts when needed.
-In somewhat more fortunate situations, these scripts were maintained in some form of source control as SQL/text files, but lacking the ability to validate them or trace the source back to the developer responsible for the actual implementation (in the original database).
+In somewhat more fortunate situations, these scripts were maintained in some form of source control as SQL/text files but lacking the ability to validate them or trace the source back to the developer responsible for the actual implementation (in the original database).